cnicolebrown1993-lab/Anime-Manga-Analytics-Pipeline/README.md

-# Media Metadata ETL Pipeline
+# Anime & Manga Analytics Pipeline

+A project-based data engineering pipeline built with Python to ingest, profile, validate, clean, quarantine, normalize, and prepare multiple anime and manga datasets for downstream analysis.

+## Project Goals

+- Build a reusable CSV ingestion and validation workflow
+- Identify missing, duplicate, and semantically inconsistent records
+- Quarantine invalid rows without losing source data
+- Normalize title fields for cross-dataset matching
+- Prepare cleaned datasets for integration and analysis

+## Pipeline

+Raw CSVs
+↓
+Load
+↓
+Profile
+↓
+Validate
+↓
+Separate valid and quarantined rows
+↓
+Clean text fields
+↓
+Create normalized title keys
+↓
+Measure match coverage
+↓
+Prepare for aggregation and merging

-# Data Quality Assessment
+## Data Quality Assessment

-During exploratory data profiling and validation, the Most Watched Anime dataset passed structural validation but exhibited several semantic inconsistencies during quality assessment.
+During exploratory profiling and validation, the **Most Watched Anime** dataset passed structural validation but exhibited several semantic inconsistencies.

-Structural validation results
+### Structural Validation Results

-Required fields were identified and validated.
+- Required fields were identified and validated.
-Records with missing required titles were quarantined.
+- Records with missing required titles were quarantined.
-Duplicate title keys were detected and investigated.
+- Duplicate title keys were detected and investigated.
-Title normalization was performed to support dataset joins.
+- Title normalization was performed to support dataset joins.

-Semantic observations
+### Semantic Observations

-While investigating duplicate titles, several records contained values that were inconsistent with the known properties of the referenced anime.
-Examples included:
+Several records contained values that conflicted with the known properties of the referenced anime, including:

-Release years that did not align with the anime's actual release date.
+- Release years that did not align with the title
-Episode counts that varied dramatically for the same title.
+- Episode counts that varied dramatically for the same anime
-Repeated titles with conflicting metadata.
+- Repeated titles with conflicting metadata

 These observations suggest that the dataset is likely synthetic or generated for demonstration purposes rather than representing authoritative production data.

-Project decision
+### Project Decision

-Because the primary objective of this project is to demonstrate the design of a data engineering pipeline—including ingestion, profiling, validation, cleansing, quarantine workflows, normalization, and dataset integration—the dataset was retained for the remainder of the project.
+Because the primary objective of this project is to demonstrate the design of a data engineering pipeline—including ingestion, profiling, validation, cleansing, quarantine workflows, normalization, and dataset integration—the dataset was retained.

-This decision is documented so that future readers understand the limitations of the source data while still being able to evaluate the engineering techniques demonstrated throughout the project.
+The limitation is documented so readers can evaluate the engineering workflow without interpreting the final analytical results as authoritative.